soudev/knowledge.mine/stuff/frontend.javascript.md

 ### ECMAScript 6

+* [6to5](https://6to5.org/) - turns ES6+ code into vanilla ES5, so you can use next generation features today

+--

 * [es6rocks.com](http://es6rocks.com/) : new site dedicated to articles and talks about the next version of JavaScript

   * [ES6: Brincando com o novo Javascript | ES6 Rocks](http://es6rocks.com/pt-br/2014/11/es6-playing-with-the-new-javascript/)